28 Top Cities in the World to Visit

 For nearly 1,000 years, Beijing has been the capital city of China and has seen the rise and fall of three of China's dynasties.
 It is a city that is packed with centuries of history, yet is still one of the most fast-paced and modern cities in the entire world.

 Step back in time inside The Forbidden City and the Summer Palace, learn the sad truths in Tiananmen Square, and wander the zigzagging alleys of the historic Hutong neighborhoods.
+As you walk around, you will realize why these areas of Beijing are some of the best places to visit in China because of their cultural significance.
 These historic sites sit alongside luxury shopping malls, thriving night markets, world-class museums, theater, and music venues.